Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 those, in turn, are "new and improved" versions of the guns we saw in The Old Blood.

-Their actual mechanics and list of available weapons changes a bit between the two games in ways that can be better explained by changes in artistic and gameplay direction than by in-setting developments.
+Their actual mechanics and list of available weapons changes a bit between this game and its sequel in ways that can be better explained by changes in artistic and gameplay direction than by in-setting developments.
 The weapons presented here are based partially on a melding of their two versions, and partially on what I'd think would be more interesting for a GURPS Action game.

+This post focuses on the weapons that make their first appearance in The New Order.
+The next one will present the ones that first appear in The New Colossus, using the same adaptation strategy.

 I'm omitting price information as usual.
 In a Wolfenstein-inspired game, PCs will be picking these up from the corpses of their enemies.
 In other games, the